JayeshBhangale2001/Java-DSA/README.md

 # Java-DSA
-Here you will find conceptd and code related to java and dsa in java
+Here you will find concepts and code related to java and dsa in java